 The Classical Association of the Pacific Northwest is a non-profit organization whose purpose is to support and promote the study of classical languages and civilization in the Pacific Northwest (see our new Mission Statement).
 Current members come from the US (Washington, Oregon, Montana, Idaho, California, Colorado, and several other states), Canada (British Columbia, Alberta, Ontario).
 The Association holds an annual two-day meeting, usually in early April, and publishes a Bulletin twice a year (fall and spring).

 CAPN's next meeting will be held in Vancouver BC, in cooperation with CACW, on March 14-15 2014.
-Here's the call for papers in pdf format.
-The deadline is October 15th.
+Here's the registration information.
+Don't forget to renew your CAPN membership too!

 Current CAPN officers: